0xSPIRIT/E-Sharp/README.md

 - A "Hello, World!"
 Program;
 - A Simple Calculator;
 - A Fibonacci Sequence Generator;
-- A program that prints the content of a file.
+- A program that prints the content of a file;
+- A rock-paper-scissors game.

 I intend to add more example programs.